 Buses and coaches are consistently found to be the most sustainable and low carbon travel methods after cycling and walking.

-EU initiatives are also pushing in the same direction.
+EU initiatives are promoting bus travel.
 It is thought that around 50 million tonnes of CO2 could be saved annually if the number of buses and coaches were doubled.
 It would also save lives as there would be fewer road casualties.

 This article is about one initiative which is making some waves.

 I often think of the sheer wear and tear that people suffer when they commute by car through busy streets.
 Many people that I know – myself included in past years – spend untold hours sitting in jams and inching slowly down crowded roads simply because there is no viable alternative.
 What a waste of human potential!

 Research in 2013 corroborates this; people who spent up to an hour commuting to work were less happy overall than people who worked close to home or at home.*